alexwlchan/alexwlchan.net/src/_drafts/swift-bird-animation.md

   window.addEventListener("DOMContentLoaded", drawLineDashOffsetDemo);
 </script>

+I find the behaviour of `lineDashOffset` a bit counter-intuitive: as I increase the offset, it looks like the path is moving backward.
+I was expecting increasing the offset to increase the start of the first dash, so the line would move in the other direction.
+I'm sure it makes sense if you have the right mental model, but I'm not sure what it is.

-If you play around with these two variables, you might work out how to animate the path as if it's being drawn from the start.
+If you play around with these two variables, you might start to see how you can animate the path as if it's being drawn from the start.
+Here are the steps:

 1. Set the dash length to the exact length of the path.
     This means every dash and every gap is the same length as the entire path.

-    (The length is 2776, a number I got from the Swift.org source code.
+    (The length of the purple swoop path is 2776, a number I got from the Swift.org source code.
     This must have been calculated with an external tool; I can't find a way to calculate this length in a canvas.)

 2. Set the dash offset to the exact length of the path.
     This means the entire path is just a gap, which makes it look like there's nothing there.

 3. Gradually reduce the dash offset to zero.
-    The dash becomes visible at the beginning of the path, and the closer the offset gets to zero, the more of the dash is visible.
+    A dash becomes visible at the beginning of the path, and the closer the offset gets to zero, the more of that dash is visible.
     Eventually it fills the entire path.

-Here's one more demo, where you can adjust the progress:
+Here's one more demo, where I've set up the line dash pattern, and you can adjust the progress.
+Notice how the line gradually appears:

 <blockquote id="progressDemo" class="light_block">
   <div>